gitter-badger/pow-wow-calendar/README.md

 TODO
 -------
-- Build the MEAN Stack
+- Create a Calendar model
-- Add Angular-UI Calendar module
+- Create a link to the Calendar (view)
+- Simple Mockup for Index page

 Authors
 --------